 Is HVAC a Hard Career?

-- Work in unpleasant settings, including tight or dirty spaces.
+- Work in uncomfortable settings, such as tight or dusty spaces.

 - Work in inclement weather since HVAC equipment is generally found outdoors.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

-- Avoid large amounts of student debt.
+- Minimize student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security because the HVAC industry can't be outsourced.

 - Be your own boss and work toward starting your own successful business.